 Northvolt has secured financing of up 52,5 million euros from the European Investment Bank, based in Luxembourg, in order to construct a demonstration of its planned battery cell factory in Sweden.

 They recently also received funding from the Swedish Energy Agency valued around 15 million euros.
 The pilot line will be developed alongside a research lab under the Northvolt Labs banner.
-The center will serve to qualify and industrialize products and processes together with partners and customers.
+The centre will serve to qualify and industrialise products and processes together with partners and customers.

 Recently Northvolt brought utility vehicle producer Scania on board, and the two companies plan to develop batteries in cooperation for the use in heavy industrial vehicles.
 Scania invested 10 million euros into the venture, whereas some of the money will also be used to fund the research lab.